danfitz/reactNotification/README.md

 - The message's font size should be 14px
 - The far right `×` font color should also be white.

-2. The notification should display the current description of the [React library's Github repository](https://github.com/facebook/react) as the message.
+### 2. The notification should display the current description of the [React library's Github repository](https://github.com/facebook/react) as the message.

 - You can retrieve the Github repository's data by sending a GET request to `https://api.github.com/repos/facebook/react`
 - If you look at the response, the `description` key contains the current description of the repo.

-3. Clicking the "what is react?" button should display the notification
+### 3. Clicking the "what is react?" button should display the notification

 - Only one notification should be displayed

-4. Clicking the "×" close button should dismiss the notification
+### 4. Clicking the "×" close button should dismiss the notification

 - The html/JSX element used for the "×" _should_ be a button
 - After dismissing a notification, clicking the "what is react?" button again should redisplay the notification

-## Getting Started:

-You can begin the test by extending `src/App.js`

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ## Completing the test